drb/random-world/README.md

 ### Objects

-* `random.fromMock()` - Parses an object for
+* `random.fromMock()` - Parses an object for placeholders that represent `random-world` methods.

 Nested object parser takes a complex object and converts all placeholders for `random-world` methods to a randomly assigned value.
+Documentation for this is covered in [more detail here](https://www.npmjs.com/package/raml-mock-server).

 ---